-Section 23-402 Sole proprietary interest
+23-402.
+Sole Proprietary Interest.

-In compliance with 25 U.S.C.
-2710(b)(2)(A), the Tribe or a tribal subdivision shall have the sole proprietary interest and responsibility for the conduct of any gaming activity on the Reservation.
+In compliance with 25 U.S.C.§27IO(b)(2)(A), the Tribe or a tribal subdivision shall have the sole proprietary interest and responsibility for the conduct of any gaming activity on the Reservation.
 Ownership of any Class II or III game by any other entity or individual is prohibited.

-Section 23-403 Use of revenues
+23-403.
+Use of Revenue.